daireto/sqlactive/docs/api/async-query.md

 > Creates a brand new `AsyncQuery` instance with the specified entities selected.

+> !!! danger
+>
+>     When calling this method, the query will be completely reset and
+>     overwritten with a new query.
+Every WHERE, ORDER BY, GROUP BY, LIMIT,
+>     OFFSET, etc. will be cancelled.
+So, make sure to call this method before
-> This method is intended to be used at the beginning of the query build process.
+>     calling any other method in the query build process.
-> You should not call it more than once on the same `AsyncQuery` instance.

-> If you call this method on an already existing `AsyncQuery` instance,
-> it will return a new instance with a new query.
-This is different from
-> calling `select()` on a `sqlalchemy.sql.Select` instance.
-Every filter,
-> group_by, order_by, limit, offset, etc. will be reset in the new instance.

 > **Parameters:**
-> - `entities`: Column names or SQLAlchemy column expressions.
+> - `entities`: Entities to be selected.

 > **Returns:**
 > - `AsyncQuery`: Async query instance.

+> **Raises:**
+> - `ValueError`: If no entities are selected.

 > **Example:**
 > ```python
-> async-query = AsyncQuery.select(User)
+> AsyncQuery.select(User)
-> async-query
-> # SELECT users.id, users.username, ...
+> # SELECT users.id, users.username, users.age, ...
 FROM users
 >
-> async-query = AsyncQuery.select(User.name, User.age)
+> AsyncQuery.select(User.name, User.age)
-> async-query
 > # SELECT users.name, users.age FROM users
 >
-> async-query = AsyncQuery.select(User.name, func.max(User.age))
+> AsyncQuery.select(User.name, func.max(User.age))
-> async-query
 > # SELECT users.name, max(users.age) AS max_1 FROM users
 > ```